axman6/haskell-torrent/README.md

 Installation
 ------------

-Here is what I do to install haskell torrrent locally on my machine:
+Here is what I do to install Combinatorrent locally on my machine:

     cabal install --prefix=$HOME --user

-Since we are using the magnificient cabal, this is enough to install haskell torrent in our $HOME/bin directory.
+Since we are using the magnificent cabal, this is enough to install haskell torrent in our $HOME/bin directory.

 Usage